 As soon as she was old enough Jenny tried to leave school.
-Too young at 15 to be eligible for the TAFE Certificate Art Course she applied unsuccessfully for a job as cadet photographer at the Australian Museum and had to return to school.
+Too young at 15 to be eligible for the TAFE Certificate Art Course, she applied unsuccessfully for a job as cadet photographer at the Australian Museum and had to return to school.
 On leaving school at 17 she accompanied her twin sister and parents to London where she studied etching at the Byam Shaw School of Painting and Drawing.
-Returning to Sydney a year later she attended classes at various technical Colleges in Sydney where she studied life drawing, printmaking, and photography, while independently pursuing her ‘vocation’ as an etcher.
+Returning to Sydney a year later she attended classes at various technical Colleges in Sydney where she studied life drawing, printmaking, and photography, while independently pursuing her interest in etching.

-Her twenties and thirties were divided between her passion for music and art and she spent them making three trips to Italy (where she studied and subsequently taught photo-etching at a printmaking studio in Tuscany), and performing with various bands as flautist and percussionist, including many concerts as support band to visiting overseas groups such as Inti-illimani, Illapu and the Bhundu Boys.
+Her twenties were divided between her passion for music and art and she spent them making three trips to Italy (where she studied and subsequently taught photo-etching at a printmaking studio in Tuscany), and performing around Sydney and NSW with various bands as flautist and percussionist, including many concerts as support band to visiting overseas groups such as Inti-illimani, Illapu and the Bhundu Boys.
 She participated in countless solidarity gigs for the Latin American community, a series of midnight gigs in Kings Cross with Okapi Guitar Band (as their conga player), a trip around Australia with the multi-cultural band Seaweed and Wire, and a concert tour to Chile, Argentina and Uruguay with the Latin band Tumbale, where she played flute and congas and fell in love with the cuatro, a small Venezuelan stringed instrument.
 Her musical career culminated in a performance with the Latin band Telares at the Opening Ceremony of the Paralympic Games in Sydney, 2000.